olivier3lanc/Scroll-Frames/usage.md

 <div data-keyframes="0:0 to 40:0 to 60:100 to 100:100"></div>
 "0:0" when element is entering viewport, playback head is set at 0% " to " links two keypoints
-"40:0" when scroll line of the element is 0.4 (40%), playback head is still set at 0% " to " links two keypoints
+"40:0" when intersection of the element is 0.4 (40%), playback head is still set at 0% " to " links two keypoints
-"60:100" when scroll line of the element is 0.6 (60%), playback head is set at 100% " to " links two keypoints
+"60:100" when intersection of the element is 0.6 (60%), playback head is set at 100% " to " links two keypoints
-"100:100" when scroll line of the element is 1 (100%), playback head is set at 100%
+"100:100" when intersection of the element is 1 (100%), playback head is set at 100%
 ```